solace-fi/solace-docs/docs/frontend/hooks.md

 - `usePoolStakedValue()`
 - `useUserStakedValue()`

-Calculate the user's amount of rewards using values from `useMasterValues`, `usePoolStakedValue(farm)`, and `useUserStakedValue(farm, account)`, then return it as a string.
+Calculate the user's amount of rewards using values from `useMasterValues` , `usePoolStakedValue` , and `useUserStakedValue` , then return it as a string.

 ### `useUserPendingRewards`